magpylib/magpylib/docs/_pages/gallery/gallery_tutorial_trimesh.md

 ## Prism magnet with open mesh

-In some cases it may be desirable to generate a `TriangularMesh` object from an open mesh, as described in {ref}`examples-triangle`.
+In some cases it may be desirable to generate a `TriangularMesh` object from an open mesh, as described in {ref}`gallery-shapes-triangle`.
 In this case one has to be extremely careful because one cannot rely on the checks.
 Not to generate warnings or error messages, these checks can be disabled with `"skip"` or their outcome can be ignored with `"ignore"`.
 The `show` function can be used to view open edges and disconnected parts.
 In the following example we generate such an open mesh directly from `Triangle` objects.

 ```{code-cell} ipython3
 import magpylib as magpy